-The members of the educational consulting team at 3-C hold doctorates school psychology.
-They have been trained in the practices and policies of the North Carolina Department of Public Instruction and completed formalized training programs within the local school systems including Wake and Durham counties.
+The members of the educational consulting team at 3-C hold master’s degrees in education or doctorates in school psychology.
+They have served in the public school system as special education teachers, special education directors, and school administrators.
+They have also been trained in the practices and policies of the North Carolina Department of Public Instruction and completed formalized training programs within the local school systems including Wake and Durham counties.
 This means they have been in hundreds of meetings in the schools and understand the school/county perspectives to best anticipate barriers and how to negotiate them.
 They can guide families through the overwhelming process of seeking supports, identifying resources, and identifying ideal educational environments.
 The end goal of the consultation is to help the family and school system communicate and work collaboratively, resulting in the best possible outcome for the child.

 - Has a disciplinary history